 --> Oregon Data Codes List - List of style, material, and use categories for Historic Sites Database and SHPO forms. [pdf]

---> State of Oregon Archaeological Survey and Reporting Standards [pdf]
+--> State of Oregon Guidelines for Reporting on Archaeological Investigations [pdf]

 --> Guidance for Recording and Evaluating Linear Cultural Resources [pdf]